mjshiggins/ros-examples/README.md

 To run: ```rosrun lidar lidar_node```

 You should see an image window pop up.
 The point cloud topic is hard coded in lidar_node.cpp.
 You may need to change that to ```/points_raw```.
 After this node is up, play your bag file.

+## Brief overview
+This repository is based on the original one by MacAllister Higgins (https://github.com/mjshiggins/ros-examples) ,but provides HSR colorization of the PointCloud or code the encoding with height, density and intensity (Colour visualisation corresponds to the LiDAR values)

 # ros-examples
 Want to learn how to use the Robot Operating System (ROS), the Point Cloud Library (PCL), and a bunch of other cool tools to make a self-driving car or other awesome robot?
 This repository is home to a collection of ROS nodes that process 3D sensor information, specifically as examples for the Udacity/Didi $100k object detection challenge.
 Learn about obstacle fusion techniques, and use these nodes as a starting point for building your own awesome obstacle detection engine!